Read The Amazing Story of Recovery From Lyme Disease

 However, another caveat.

-Another caveat, I know in my heart that the Lyme toxin blocks the dopamine from the D2 receptors, will be proven someday.
+Another caveat, I know in my heart that the Lyme toxin blocks the dopamine from the D2 receptors, which will be proven someday.

-Many variables, never gets boring.
+Many variables never get boring.

 Dr. Rick Sponaugle

 Dr. Rick Sponaugle, MD, is a licensed medical doctor in Florida, integrative physician, and board-certified anesthesiologist.
 With an emphasis on Environmental Medicine, Dr. Sponaugle specializes in treating brain and neurological disorders derived from Mold Toxicity, Industrial Toxicity, Gut Toxicity, Neurological Lyme disease, and five additional stealth infections that attack the Brain and Neurological system of most patients.
 Our Medical Director, Rick Sponaugle, MD, is an integrative physician who attempts to prioritize treatment through quality forensic medicine.
 Performing an analysis of 400 numerical bio-markers in his initial consultation, Dr. Sponaugle's goal is to diagnose and treat the underlying cause of your multiple symptoms.